 - The average dividend paid to creditors was 5.5 cents.

-More from the ASIC Report 412 Insolvency Statistics to June 2014, Table 30:
+ASIC FIGURES FROM 2019 REPORT More from the ASIC Report 645 Insolvency Statistics to June 2019:

 Various ASIC annual reports show 93% of liquidations do not pay any dividend.

-In short, in 75% of the 10,000 companies that go broke each year, there is simply no money left.
+In short, in about 85% of the 10,000 companies that go broke each year, there is simply no money left.
 The mums and dads who own these 7500 SMEs don’t even have the money to keep trading, let alone a spare $83,000 to pay an administrator.

 Without at least $83,000 in cash or liquid assets, an insolvent business will usually be shut down and will not survive the voluntary administration process.